James-Gryphon/gMenu/README.md

 gMenu doesn't work any better (it's actually worse in a few respects), so if you weren't happy before, you won't like this.
 In this case, skipping this software is the best choice for you.

+*"How is it worse than the Apple menu?"*

+The main reason is that it requires special files in the first place.
+The Classic menu could contain actual programs, aliases (in Linux, symlinks), documents, or folders, and allow you to run any of them in the appropriate way.
+This only supports folders and .desktop files.

+Although gMenu uses the file name for sorting, Xfce displays the names used in the .desktop file on the menu, so you may have to edit both the file name and the file contents to get it to show up in the right order with the name you want.

+Finally, it currently doesn't refresh automatically, as we already discussed.

-*"I think this way of managing the menu is worse than the default one, because x reason.*
+*"I think this way of managing the menu is worse than the default one, because x reason."*

 If you have a specific complaint about why it's worse that can be fixed while maintaining its goals, then share it.
-But bear in mind that the purpose here is to allow customization without tweaking the contents (other than, at most, the names) of dozens of desktop files.
+But bear in mind that the purpose here is to allow customization without extensive tweaks (other than to a few names) of dozens of desktop files.
 Proposals that make things more like they were before aren't likely to be accepted.

+*"I put folders in my folders, but they're not showing up in the menu."*
+If they don't show up at the first level or the second level, that's a bug (and shouldn't be possible, from my understanding ot the setup).

+If they don't show up at the third level, that's intentional.
+Partly it's because I didn't want to take the time to figure out indefinite folder nestings, but mostly it's because submenus aren't ergonomically great, and the deeper you get, the worse they are.
+I think three levels ought to be more than enough for anyone.

 *"I have x great idea on how this can be improved."*